drbean/edit/jeffreykuo/send_editing_Final_send.md

 setting clusters (Table 2) and subjected to inspection.
 From research \[7\], it is known that the path length affects machining performance.
-Without loss of generality, the mold was separated into four zones (Fig. 4(a)) with varying curvature contours, and path lengths (Table
-3) were be considered as input parameters.
+Without loss of generality, the mold was separated into four zones (Fig. 4(a)) with varying curvature contours and path lengths (Table 3), which were to be considered as input parameters.
 Therefore the input parameters for the workpiece manufacture included jerk values of each axis, the average path length of each zone, cutting tool feed rate, and spindle rotation speed of tool.
 The output parameters were the six image